 With these many employees, combined with the nature of the job, it is no wonder that employees get hurt.
 And when employees get hurt, workers' compensation becomes an issue.

 Florida is known for being a business-friendly state.
 However, business-friendly does not necessarily translate to employee-friendly.
-Workers’ compensation plans and benefits can be a tough concept to understand, especially when most people get their themselves, who are definitely not looking to assist those who are costing them money.
+Workers' compensation plans and benefits can be a tough concept to understand, especially when most people get their information from the insurance companies themselves, who are definitely not looking to assist those who are costing them money.

 Understanding the basics of workers' compensation claims it fundamental to understanding your rights.
 For Floridians, where almost everyone is or knows someone employed by the parks, this is even more of a truism.